Remote area radiology exemption program

-It also provides a simple and effective way for doctors to meet the requirements of holding a Remote Area Exemption (RAE) for Department of Human Services benefits.
+Our Remote Area Radiology Program provides a quality assurance and continuing medical education service for eligible College members who aspire to building and maintaining their radiological skills.
+It also provides a simple and effective way for rural doctors to meet the requirements of holding a Remote Area Exemption (RAE) for Department of Human Services benefits.

-- You must register details of your short term locum with ACRRM 5 days prior to the commencement date.
+Please note: You must register details of your short term locum with the College five days prior to the commencement date.
 This will allow sufficient time for Department of Human Services rebates to begin on your locum commencement date.
 Please submit a different Remote Area Radiology Application Form for each short term locum that you undertake.

-A minimum of 30 points in approved diagnostic imaging activities is required for the ACRRM Radiology Program.
-These points can comprise of the following extended skills activities:
+To be successful, you will need to accumulate a minimum of 30 points in approved diagnostic imaging activities.
+These points can comprise a selection of the following extended skills activities:

 - Clinical Audit

 - Film Reviews: 15 films = 30 PRPD points, or 2 points per film; plus Radiology MOPS points.

 A Remote Area Exemption (RAE) for "R-type" radiology services is where a written request is not required for the payment of Department of Human Services benefits for a referred (R-type) diagnostic imaging service rendered by a medical practitioner in a remote area.

 - The “R-type” service is not one for which there is a corresponding non referred (NR-type) service, and

 - The medical practitioner tendering the service has been granted a RAE for that service.

 To obtain a RAE, practitioners have to apply to the Department of Human Services, through the College, and meet certain criteria.